The structure of exceptional sequences on toric varieties of Picard rank two: Introduction

 \subsection{Plan of the paper}

-The first Sections~\ref{sec:TorGeo} to~\ref{sec:Relax} provide the necessary background and establish the needed technical tools.
-Though the product and the twisted case work for large parts similarly and are equally technical we found it more perspicuous to treat them separately with the product case serving as guideline. {Consequently, Sections~\ref{sec:ProdCase} and~\ref{sec:ClassPC} prove Theorems~{\thLex}-{\thFull} for the product case, while the remaining Sections~\ref{sec:MES} to~\ref{sec:GenDerCat} are devoted to proving the twisted versions.}
+The first Sections~\ref{sec:TorGeo} to~\ref{sec:Relax} provide the necessary background and establish the {main} technical tools. {Though large parts of the proofs in the product and the twisted case are similar and equally technical} we found it more perspicuous to treat them separately with the product case serving as guideline. {Consequently, Sections~\ref{sec:ProdCase} and~\ref{sec:ClassPC} prove Theorems~{\thLex}-{\thFull} for the product case, while the remaining Sections~\ref{sec:MES} to~\ref{sec:GenDerCat} are devoted to proving the twisted versions.}